Compile to Compress: Boosting Formal Theorem Provers by Compiler Outputs: Case Studies

 \subsection{Prompts and Responses during the Refinement Process}

 For each refinement state $s=(c, \Phi(c), p)$, the prompt is constructed using previously explained template.
 Below we show an example problem sourced from Goedel-LM/Goedel-Pset-v1.
-During the refinement process, our Kimina-8B encounters a failed proof attempt:
+During the refinement process, our Kimina-Expert encounters a failed proof attempt:

 \begin{promptbox}

 \end{promptbox}